 This can make miniature Corgis particularly appealing for dog owners who have a small living space.

-However, no matter why you’re interested in miniature Corgis, there are a few things you should know before you commit to adopting one.
+However, no matter why you’re interested in micro Corgi dogs, there are a few things you should know before you commit to adopting one.

 Where Do Miniature Corgis Come From?